3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 $ sudo cp -a arch/arm64/boot/Image arch/arm64/boot/dts/hi6220-hikey.dtb /dev/sda1/boot/
 ```

-Note: File names must not be changed - Refer to [Appendix 1](#appendix-1) to see the 4 files that are expected to be in the boot partition.
+**NOTE:** File names must not be changed - Refer to [Appendix 1](#appendix-1) to see the 4 files that are expected to be in the boot partition.
 If any of these are missing from the SD card boot partition, HiKey won't boot successfully.
 User need to select booting from eMMC by manual instead at this time.

 **The boot priority of SD card is higher than boot priority of eMMC by default.
 But user could change the priority.
 Details are illustrated in "Boot Sequence" in HiKey UEFI wiki.**